cavayangtao/lidar_clustering_bench/evaluation/README.md

 # evaluation code

-clustering_clean.py is used to clean the output results from adaptive clustering, euclidean clustering, and run clustering when the input point cloud misses "intensity" of "ring".
+clustering_clean.py is used to clean the output results from adaptive clustering, euclidean clustering, and run clustering when the input point cloud misses "intensity" or "ring".

 time_clean.py is used to format the output results of runtime of depth clustering.